vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 ```

-> Temporary variables like `db := app.db` are a temporary limitation in the
+> `db := app.db` is a temporary limitation in the
-V ORM, soon they will not be needed.
+V ORM, soon this will not be needed.

 To be continued on Dec 14...